telerik/winforms-docs/scheduler/data-binding/using-a-data-provider.md

 # Using a Data Provider

 RadScheduler uses the Provider Design Pattern to allow for easy integration into existing applications.
 This allows to connect to various data sources.

 You can use one of the scheduler data source components supplied with RadScheduler or implement your own if you have more specific data binding needs.
 Each scheduler data source inherits from the __SchedulerDataSource__ abstract class and contains two providers – one for the appointment data and one for the resource data.
 To bind RadScheduler to a provider, set its DataSource property to e specific scheduler data source.

 ## Example

 This example shows how to bind RadScheduler to a collection of custom objects that contain appointment data using the __SchedulerBindingDataSource__component.
-This data source component allows binding to a collection of objects and can be used to bind RadScheduler not only to a collection of business objects, but to a ADO.NET DataTable ot the results of a LINQ query.
-		First we have code out custom class that will contain the appointment data:
+This data source component allows binding to a collection of objects and can be used to bind RadScheduler not only to a collection of business objects, but to a ADO.NET DataTable ot the results of a LINQ query.First we have code out custom class that will contain the appointment data:

-#_[C#]_

 {{source=..\SamplesCS\Scheduler\DataBinding\MyAppointment.cs region=myAppointment}}
 {{source=..\SamplesVB\Scheduler\DataBinding\MyAppointment.vb region=myAppointment}}